🏆 Top 1% Breed Reference — Updated 2026

 Choose a Miniature Poodle if…

-• You want the classic poodle personality without a very large or very small dog.
+• You want the classic poodle personality without going very large or very small.

 • You have a modest home or yard — Miniatures adapt to both environments well.